-DTU 02211: Advanced Computer Architecture
+DTU 02211: Research Topics in Computer Architecture

 This course is an advanced course for Master's and PhD students, and it